 Funding your PhD

 Some of the PhD projects available in Psychology come with specific funding to cover your tuition fees and living expenses – for example, a project may be funded by a research council or Centre for Doctoral Training.
 If you successfully apply for one of these projects, and you meet the eligibility requirements, you will be automatically awarded the funding.
-These projects are marked 'FUNDED' in our list of projects.

 It is a good idea to contact the supervisor of any PhD project you want to apply for, before you submit your application, as they may also be able to advise you on other sources of funding.
 We also accept applications from students who are applying for funding separately, or have funding in place already – please include any details in your application form.